 AI Boom Drives Surge in UK and Ireland Data Centre Demand as Government Designates Sector Critical Infrastructure

-The rapid growth of artificial intelligence workloads is driving unprecedented demand for data centre infrastructure across the UK and Ireland, with power availability emerging as the critical constraint on expansion, as the UK government designates data centres as critical national infrastructure and announces new AI Growth Zones.
+The artificial intelligence boom is driving unprecedented demand for data centre infrastructure across the UK and Ireland, with power availability now the critical constraint on expansion, as the UK government designates data centres as critical national infrastructure and announces new AI Growth Zones to accelerate development.

 Background